Ka-wâpamitin ôtê nîkân

 Dr. Blackburn is a Professor and Associate Dean in the College of Pharmacy at the University of Saskatchewan.
 His research looks at the impact of the Government of Saskatchewan’s 2019 policy to provide free antiretroviral therapy (ART) to all Saskatchewan residents who are HIV-positive.
 The research aims to compare population-wide utilization of ART, health services and achieved HIV suppression before and after implementation of 100 per cent ART coverage.
 The research is also comparing differences in optimal adherence to ART medications before and after implementing ART coverage.

-Waniska has joined Ka-wâpamitin ôtê nîkân to assist in the project’s community engagement by focusing on Indigenous communities across the province.
-We will ensure the voices of those with lived/living experience of HIV and ART are heard, including First Nations who have and do not have status, Métis who are and are not citizens, and Inuit.
-Community engagement began with our first sharing circle in North Battleford in September 2024.
-We have since been busily planning and engaging with communities in Saskatoon, Regina and the Northern Village of Pinehouse to include their voices in this project.
+Waniska joined Ka-wâpamitin ôtê nîkân to assist in the project’s community engagement by focusing on Indigenous communities across the province.
+Our goal was to ensure the voices of those with lived/living experience of HIV and ART were heard.
+Community engagement began with our first sharing circle in North Battleford in September 2024, after which we engaged with communities in Saskatoon, Regina and the Northern Village of Pinehouse to include their voices in this project.

 Principal Investigators: David Blackburn and Alexandra King